 Prerequisite(s): third-year standing, and BUSI 2204 or BUSI 2208 with a grade of C or higher.
+Lecture three hours a week.

-Supply Chain Fundamentals
+Supply Chain Management Strategies

-Managing networks of organizations from suppliers to endusers.
-Planning and coordination of all activities involved in procurement, conversion, and logistics in the global environment.
+Introduction to strategies in managing supply chain.
+Topics include strategies for planning and coordinating of all activities involved in procurement, conversion, and channel management in the global environment.
+Precludes additional credit for BUSI 4303 (no longer offered).

-Prerequisite(s): second-year standing; BUSI 2301 with a grade of C or higher each and STAT 2606 with a grade of C- or higher.
+Prerequisite(s): second-year standing; BUSI 2301 with a grade of C or higher and STAT 2606 with a grade of C- or higher.